Oejay94/portfolio/README.md

 ### Began on Github

-This project began on github where most of the work was pushed to since this was this site, as well as Gitlab, were used during my time at Kenzie Academy.
+This project began on Github where most of the work was pushed to since this was this site, as well as Gitlab, were used during my time at Kenzie Academy.
 However, Github was used more during my studies of Back End programming so I was not accustomed to using GH-Pages and getting a website link created for others to see.
 After many attempts I could not get the site link to pull up anything aside from this
 README.md page so I decided to move the repository over to Gitlab.